Troubleshooting before booking a Service/Repair/Warranty job

 - Check Vents and Returns: Make sure furniture, curtains, or other items are not blocking the supply and return air vents.

-- Check Error Codes: Refer to Owner Manual for error codes and suggested solutions.
+- Check Error Codes / Checklists: Refer to Owner Manual for error codes if applicable and checklists for suggested solutions.